-About 20 percent of treatment students did not attend the summer program in 2013 and nearly half did not show up in the summer 2014 program.
-The 20-percent no-show rate in summer 2013 was lower than in 2011 and 2012, prior to the launch of the experiment, demonstrating that district actions can mitigate, although not eliminate, a no-show rate.
-Interestingly, we find no differences based on observable characteristics (e.g., achievement, race/ethnicity, family income) between students who did not show up (in either summer) and students who chose to attend.
-In summer 2014, the no-show rate sharply increased.
+Figure S.1 Breakdown of Treatment Students' Attendance in Summers 2013 and 2014 the no-show rate sharply increased.
 To understand this spike, it is important to remember that it includes students who had left the district-about 11 percent of the total study sample.
 It also represents the nonparticipation rate of students who were invited 14 months earlier to attend the program in both summer 2013 and summer 2014.
 This time lag increased the possibility that students made other plans for the second summer.
 Because of this decline in participation from one summer to the next, both the low and high attenders in 2014 were a smaller proportion of the treatment group than in the first summer.
 That fact influenced our estimates of the impacts of the program on the treatment group.